senff/WordPress-Sticky-Menu-or-Anything-on-Scroll/readme.txt

 Q: Still doesn't work, man.
 A: Check the "Debug Mode" checkbox in the plugin's settings.
 Reload the page and you may see errors in your browser's console window.

+Q: I'll need more help please!
+A: The plugin's own page can be found at http://www.senff.com/plugins/sticky-anything-wp

 Q: I remember you!
 Are you still involved with Def Leppard?
 A: Nope.
 Still friends with some of them though.